Gallatin School, New York University

 Member, REPOhistory, Artist/Historian Collective, 1990-93

 Also active in various support roles and consultation to a variety of groups and organizations including the Community Labor Coalition, Judson Memorial Church, Auburn Theological Seminary/Auburn Media, Charas/El Bohio Community Center, Good Jobs New York, Billionaires for Bush/United for a Fair Economy, Election of Citycouncilwoman Margarita Lopez, CIRCA, CISPES, ACT UP!, UNITE!
-Local 169, ACT/UAW, JFREJ, Nicaragua Solidarity Network, Mexican American Workers Association, United for Peace and Justice, GoLeft, Times Up, Transportation Alternatives, Picture the Homeless, Breakthrough, Agit-Pop, et al.
+Local 169, ACT/UAW, JFREJ, Nicaragua Solidarity Network, Mexican American Workers Association, United for Peace and Justice, GoLeft, Times Up, Transportation Alternatives, Picture the Homeless, Breakthrough, Agit-Pop, ROC-United, et al.

 WORKS IN PROGRESS: